From Prompts to Packets: A View from the Network on ChatGPT, Copilot, and Gemini: Introduction

 Their growing popularity, combined with a cloud-based and always-online operating model, results in substantial network usage, making the characterization of their traffic profiles particularly relevant for network monitoring and management.
 Unlike conventional apps, \gls{genai} chatbots can generate workloads that involve sustained high-bandwidth exchanges, bursty transmission patterns, and stringent low-latency requirements.
 Furthermore, the reliance on large-scale datacenters for inference introduces additional demands on network infrastructure, with an expected increase in downlink and, especially, uplink requirements towards the end of the decade~\cite{ericsson2025}.
 These differences become even more evident when contrasted with the traffic patterns of conventional messaging apps, which typically involve lightweight, user-generated content rather than compute-intensive, model-generated responses.

-This paper contributes to this emerging networking scenario by providing a \textbf{comprehensive characterization of network traffic generated by \gls{genai} chatbots} when used via mobile (Android) apps---shortly also referred to as \emph{\gls{genai} apps} in the following.
-The ultimate goal is to offer valuable insights and practical guidelines for traffic engineering, performance optimization, and network management, addressing the demands of these rapidly growing apps.
-The key point is to investigate the distinctiveness of \gls{genai} workloads and understand how they may reshape mobile network usage.
+This paper contributes to this emerging networking scenario by providing a \textbf{comprehensive characterization of network traffic generated by \gls{genai} chatbots} when used via mobile (Android) apps---shortly also referred to as \emph{\gls{genai} apps} in the following. \begin{draft} Indeed, despite their popularity and distinctiveness, the literature lacks a detailed characterization of their network footprint.
+While initial studies have begun to explore high-level usage trends~\cite{lyu2024measuring}, a fine-grained analysis of the underlying transport mechanisms and specific traffic patterns of \gls{genai} apps is still missing.
+Bridging this gap is paramount to understanding not only \emph{how much} traffic is generated, but also \emph{how} it is delivered.
+In this light, our key point is to investigate the peculiarities of \gls{genai} workloads and understand how they may reshape mobile network usage.
+The ultimate goal is to offer valuable insights and practical guidelines for traffic engineering, performance optimization, and network management, addressing the demands of these rapidly growing apps. \end{draft}

 Specifically, we aim to answer the following \textbf{\glspl{rq}}: